Office of International Student Services

 - Levels: The IELP offers three levels of instruction: Foundations, Intermediate, and Pre-university/TOEFL.

 - Classes: Each student has at least 20 hours of instruction per week; every student works to acquire grammar, pronunciation, culture, reading, writing, listening, speaking, and study skills.
 TOEFL preparation is offered at the highest level.

-- Time-frame: There are three semesters of instruction each year; each term is approximately fifteen weeks in length.
+- Time frame: There are three semesters of instruction each year; each term is approximately fifteen weeks in length.
 Students may progress from foundations to the pre-university/TOEFL level in one year.
-However, determination and diligence determines how quickly an individual advances to the next level.
+However, determination and diligence determine how quickly an individual advances to the next level.

 Prospective students who are not in the U.S. must follow standard U.S. Immigration and Naturalization Service procedures for entry into the U.S. A student planning to study in the U.S. must obtain an F-1 visa.
 UA Little Rock is authorized to issue a Certificate of Student Eligibility (I-20) to eligible students.
 Students with the F-1 visa must remain full-time students to maintain F-1 status.

 IELP Application and Admission

 The student should initiate the application process at least three months before planning to enter UA Little Rock.
 To apply: